Planning, scheduling, and transportation

 Information for students

-The area of timetabling and scheduling provides several interesting topics, which can include both practical and theoretical research.
+The areas of scheduling and trasportation provide several interesting topics, which can include both practical and theoretical research.
 You can join this group either through writing bachelor or master thesis or through the doctoral study.
 IS MUNI provides several available topics for the bachelor or master thesis.
 These topics are offered and supervised by the members of this research team.
 Moreover, based on the mutual agreement with the student, it is also possible to create a new topic in the area of our research.

 Topics for doctoral students: